decentraland/adr/public/resources/ADR-51/emote-access.md

     - isApproved && isCompleted
     at the moment

-  2. If P.contentHash is pressent
+  2. If P.contentHash is present
     a.
-Fail if deployment.address ∉ P.comitee
+Fail if deployment.address ∉ P.committee
     b.
 Fail if P.contentHash != IPFS_HASH_V0(deployment.content.bytes) or P.contentHash != IPFS_HASH_V1(deployment.content.bytes)

   3. Else
     a.
-Fail if deployment.address ∉ (P.collectionManagers ∪ P.collectionCreator ∪ P.itemManagers ∪ P.comitee)
+Fail if deployment.address ∉ (P.collectionManagers ∪ P.collectionCreator ∪ P.itemManagers ∪ P.committee)
     b.
 Fail if !(P.isApproved and P.isCompleted)

 ----